 Banking for businesses in Germany

-If you are a business owner in Germany and need to open a business bank account, it is advisable to contact the German Chamber of Commerce.
+If you are a business owner in Germany and need to open a foreign bank account, it is advisable to contact the German Chamber of Commerce.
 This organisation can offer assistance when setting up a new business account as well as provide information on which banks have good rates, services offered, accessibility, etc.

 Do you need a bank account in Germany?